High winds, torrential rain or snowstorms…Britain regularly takes a battering from the elements.

-Part of that cost was down to the fact that in the days after storm St Jude hit, people started calling on their business interruption insurance.
-It kicks in if you can't use your usual work premises and trade as normal because of an unexpected event.
-So perfect timing.
+Business interruption insurance kicks in if you can't use your usual work premises and trade as normal because of an unexpected event.
+Like a superstorm.

-Business interruption: the basics
+Business interruption insurance: the basics

 It stands to reason that business interruption insurance can't help with every loss of trade.
 The clue is in the 'interruption' bit.
-So, for example, if your business profits are down because you lost a contract, that's not covered.
+So, for example, if your business profits are down because you lose a contract, that's not covered.

 What does business interruption insurance cover?